 A key focus of the workshop is developing a common vocabulary to help foster enhanced cross-disciplinary communication, enabling the possibility for future research and decision support collaborations.
 Participants will also gain hands-on experience with key methods and tools including robust decisionmaking, use of simple models, and analysis of relevant datasets.

 This program is targeted at postdocs, advanced graduate students, and early-career professionals in the decisionmaking and policy communities who are working on issues related to climate risk.

-The 5th Annual Summer School on Sustainable Climate Risk Management will take place 30 July to 4 August 2017 at Penn State University.
+The dates of the 6th Annual Summer School on Sustainable Climate Risk Management are TBD.
 In most cases, lodging, meals, registration, and travel costs will be fully covered for participants (see further details at the bottom of this page).
 International applicants are welcomed.

 Please contact Katerina Kostadinova (firstname.lastname@example.org) with any questions about the program or application process.